Getting Gang Tattoos Removed in East Los Angeles

 “Is that hairspray?” he quipped when one of the nurses sprayed sunscreen over the tattoo.
 As we headed outside, the building had emptied out.
 The day was almost over for everyone but Luis, who stayed to lock up at around nine that evening.

 He held his tTshirt up to show me the results of the treatment.
-The writing was barely faded, but all around the letters the skin was raw, the color of pink nail polish.
+The writing was barely faded, but all around the letters the skin was raw, the colour of pink nail polish.

 “It’s gonna take a long time to get rid if this one – probably about a year, I would think.
 I’ll go back in about two weeks.”